Gibbet

 - White Peak Area)

-This is a pair of
+This site consists of a pair of

-standing stones located at the northern end of a small cairnfield
+Age date located at the northern end of a small cairnfield

 on the southwestern edge of Gibbet Moor, a little further west and